thekofimensah/bestlist-vitara/README.md

 - Always run `npm install` before `npx cap update android` if you changed web files
 - Always run `npx cap update android` before `./gradlew build` if you changed web files
 - Use `./gradlew clean assembleDebug` as a last resort when builds fail

+To do:

+Add AI function
+Add cache for lists locally -- every time referesh hapens update teh cache The image bucket in supabase doesn't seem to be working correctly